-I, Permanent place of residence: Mailing Address (if Different from above): I have personal knowledge of the facts as set out in this Affidavit because: (insert reasons e.g. I work for I attended a meeting at which etc.) I have reasonable and probable grounds to believe that (specify name of Member in question) has contravened section(s) of the Code of Conduct of the County of Essex.
-The particulars of which are as follows: (Set out the statements of fact in consecutively numbered paragraphs in the space below, with each paragraph being confined as far as possible to a particular statement of fact.
-If you require more space please use the attached Schedule "A" form and check the applicable box below.)
-Schedule A attached Yes No This affidavit is made for the purpose of requesting that this matter be reviewed by the County of Essex appointed Integrity Commissioner and for no other purpose.
+(full name) of c County of Essex, in the Province of Ontario do solemnly swear (affirm declare) that the following contents of this affidavit as subscribed by me e true and correct: rmanent place of residence: niling Address (if Different from above): nave personal knowledge of the facts as set out in this Affidavit because: sert reasons e.g. I work for I attended a meeting at which etc.) nave reasonable and probable grounds to believe that pecify name of Member in question) has contravened section(s) the Code of Conduct of the County of Essex.
+The particulars of which are follows: (Set out the statements of fact in consecutively numbered ragraphs in the space below, with each paragraph being confined as far as ssible to a particular statement of fact.
+If you require more space please e the attached Schedule "A" form and check the applicable box below.) hedule A attached □ Yes □ No is affidavit is made for the purpose of requesting that this matter be viewed by the County of Essex appointed Integrity Commissioner and for

-Sworn (or Affirmed) before me at the in the Province of Ontario on the Town of Essex in the County of Essex,day of A Commissioner, etc. Signature of Complainant (to be witnessed by Commissioner)
+• or Affirmed) before me a covince of Ontario on the t the Town of Essex in the County of Essex,day of A Commissioner, etc. Signature of Complainant (to be witnessed by Commissioner) Note: This is a sworn (affirmed) affidavit of the deponent only.

-Note:

-This is a sworn (affirmed) affidavit of the deponent only.
 No investigation has been conducted by this authority to confirm or verify the above sworn information.
 THE CRIMINAL CODE OF CANADA provides that: everyone commits perjury who, with intent to mislead, makes before a person who is authorized by law to permit it to be made before him a false statement under oath or solemn affirmation by affidavit, solemn declaration or deposition or orally, knowing that the statement is false, is guilty of an indictable offence and liable to a term of imprisonment not exceeding fourteen years (sections 131, 132) or by summary conviction (section 134).
 Signing a false affidavit may expose you to prosecution under section 131 and 132 or 134 of the Criminal Code, R.S.C 1985, c.
 C-46 and also to civil liability for defamation.